 “It was one of the best events I have ever been to at my university (and I go to almost one a day).
 The two presenters were great speakers and kept it interesting.” -Student, DePauw University

 “Hearing the story of your journey reminded us how amazing being a Muslim American actually is.
 It was nice to hear the stories of Muslim families trying to make it in the US.
 Nicely done!” – Student, Loyola College

 “I want to thank you from the bottom of my heart.
 You injected energy, love, light and life in my soul.
 Thank you!” – Community member

 “For the first time I felt like I could really connect in a way with those who follow the Muslim faith.
 Their use of humor was, I thought, a much more effective tactic for engaging others in inquiring further into Muslim-American identity than typical news stories, which tend to promote misunderstanding and fear.
 Laughing at or with something makes it seem much more approachable.
-I really appreciated Aman and Bassam’s use of humor in telling a story that not many non-Muslims would initially be able to relate to.”
-(Student, DePauw University)
+I really appreciated Aman’s use of humor in telling a story that not many non-Muslims would initially be able to relate to.” – Student, DePauw University

-“Saw you guys last night at Harvard and thought your presentation was fantastic!” – Student, Harvard University
+“Saw you last night at Harvard and thought your presentation was fantastic!” – Student, Harvard University

-“I think it is great what you guys are doing and you also inspired me to embrace my religion more than I do – thanks guys!” – Student, Ramapo College
+“I think it is great what you are doing and you also inspired me to embrace my religion more than I do – thanks Aman!” – Student, Ramapo College

 Aman Ali is an award winning storyteller in New York City and one of the most popular social media personalities in the Muslim community today.
 His passionate and animated tales he regularly posts to Facebook continue to go viral by the thousands daily.
 In 2015, he was named by YouTube as a “Content Creator to Watch” and in 2016 he was invited guest at Eid Al-Fitr at the White House.